lidan1/PhotoSketchMAN/README.md

 [DualGAN](https://github.com/duxingren14/DualGAN): DualGAN: Unsupervised Dual Learning for Image-to-Image Translation

 ## Acknowledgments
-Code is modified based on [CycleGAN](https://github.com/junyanz/CycleGAN): Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks
+This code is modified based on:

+[CycleGAN](https://github.com/junyanz/CycleGAN): Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks

+We thank the authors for their great work.